georgez-zgeorge/AML_code/README.md

 ### Grading[](http://localhost:8888/lab#Grading)

-This homework is due **Feb.
-20, 2018 by 3:00pm Utah time.** By that time, you need to have committed all your code to your github and submitted a link to your work to the TA.
+This homework is due **Oct.
+16, 2018 by 4:00pm Utah time.** By that time, you need to have committed all your code to your github and submitted a link to your work to the TA.
 We can see on your Github account when you last committed code. :)

 Rubric: